saaspegasus/pegasus-docs/src/content/docs/customizations.md

 ## Javascript

-The project uses a webpack build pipeline to compile the javascript files.
+The project uses a Vite build pipeline to compile the JavaScript files.

 For more details on how it works see the [front-end documentation](/front-end/overview).